Marriage / Partner Visas

 We have a remarkable success-rate, and we understand everything you’re going through.
 We can manage your application from you from the point of assessing your case, to gathering your personal information, to helping you gather and prepare all your personal documents and requirements, to preparing and lodging your application, to personally dealing with issues with the Department, right down to your visa being granted.
 We’re with you every step of the way, taking the stress and the uncertainty out of an otherwise scary and risky process.

 We live in a much “smaller” world these days.
 Many Australians will meet and form long term relationships with people from other countries, and when their girlfriend becomes more than just a girlfriend, they contact us.
 But never assume automatic entitlement to bring a partner here.
-Partners of an Australian Citizen or Australian Permanent Resident, including a spouse (partner), a fiance, a defacto and interdependent (same sex, gay, lesbian) partners must to apply for a visa to be allowed to enter and to live in Australia.
+Partners of an Australian Citizen or Australian Permanent Resident, including a spouse (partner), a fiance, a defacto and interdependent (same-sex, gay, lesbian) partners must to apply for a visa to be allowed to enter and to live in Australia.
 To qualify for partner migration to Australia requires evidence of a genuine and committed relationship, and this evidence must be shown in detail to establish the validity of your relationship and your application.
 We assist you in the gathering of this information by providing detailed partner visa checklists (ie. your visa requirements) and forms, and plenty of practical advice.

 If your relationship is with somebody from the Philippines, we can provide service and insight that no one else can.
 Why?
 Because we’ve been through the process ourselves (Jeff & Mila are an Australian/Filipina couple), and we’re based in the Philippines.
 We can provide guidance through the administrative as well as the personal hurdles you need to get through.
 This means we understand not only Australian Migration Law, we also understand Filipino culture and the often complex system of documents and laws that exist in the Philippines.
 And we are here in Manila all the time.
-We don’t just fly in and fly out, leaving unqualified staff to take care of things.
+We don’t just fly-in and fly-out, leaving unqualified staff to take care of things.
 You and your lady will have nothing to worry about.

 Note that poorly prepared applications stand a high chance of refusal.
-And in Manila, many applicants are victims of the many unregistered agents (both Filipino and Australian unregistered agents) and opportunist travel agents who exist in large numbers who lodge poorly-prepared applications, or encourage applicants to go down strange pathways of visitor (tourist) visas and/or student visa applications.
+And in Manila, many applicants are victims of the many unregistered agents (both Filipino and Australian unregistered agents) and opportunist travel agents who exist in large numbers who lodge poorly-prepared applications, or encourage applicants to go down strange pathways of work visas and/or student visa applications.
 And many of these “agents” are well-known to the Australian Embassy too, which doesn’t help your chances.
 All the more reason why you shouldn’t risk doing this without GENUINE professional help!

 And we have available e-books specifically for those clients marrying Filipina ladies, written by well-known and respected Australian author Perry Gamsby.
-Great help about cross-cultural relationships and how to avoid problems through understanding and better communication skills.
+Great advice about cross-cultural relationships and how to avoid problems through understanding and better communication skills.
 These are limited editions and available exclusively to Down Under Visa clients.
 We also provide as part of the package all the email and online support you could possibly need to help you through the daunting process.
 And we’re always available to answer questions promptly.
 Fill out our online assessment form and you’ll see how quickly we respond.

 What Can Down Under Visa do?